mjgila1c/helpfulLinksforCoders/README.md

 ## License
-Helpful Links for Coders is :copyright:2018 per MIT license but is open source and I'm happy to have people contribute
+Helpful Links for Coders is :copyright: 2018 per MIT license but is open source and I'm happy to have people contribute

 ## Contributing